tofsjinadu/Customer_Service_Portfolio/README.md

-# Atofarati — Customer Service Portfolio
+# Atofarati Oluwatofarati Jinadu — Customer Service Portfolio

-This portfolio presents the professional profile of **Atofarati**, a Customer Service Specialist with a strong focus on client satisfaction, problem resolution, and service excellence.
+This portfolio presents the professional profile of **Atofarati Oluwatofarati Jinadu**, a Customer Service Specialist with a strong focus on client satisfaction, problem resolution, and service excellence.
 It showcases practical experience, core competencies, and selected work that demonstrate the ability to deliver high-quality customer support in fast-paced environments.

 ## 👤 About the Client

-Atofarati is a dedicated customer service professional skilled in managing customer interactions, resolving issues efficiently, and maintaining positive client relationships.
+Atofarati Oluwatofarati Jinadu is a dedicated customer service professional skilled in managing customer interactions, resolving issues efficiently, and maintaining positive client relationships.
 With a results-driven mindset, Jordan combines communication expertise with a structured approach to service delivery.

 ## 💼 Professional Highlights